conradakunga/Blog/_posts/2025-07-17-sending-email-in-c-net-part-1-introduction.md

 By default, this message will be in **plain text**.

-## Sending A HTML Email
+## Sending an HTML Email

-If you want to send a HTML email, set the content as follows:
+If you want to send a [HTML email](https://en.wikipedia.org/wiki/HTML_email), set the content as follows:

 ```c#
 var mail = new MailMessage